-Liverpool FRESH CAMHS (Alder Hey Childrens NHS Foundation Trust)
+Liverpool FRESH (Alder Hey Children’s NHS Foundation Trust)

 What is the service?

-Liverpool FRESH CAMHS, part of Alder Hey Children’s NHS Foundation Trust, is a community-based specialist mental health and emotional well-being service for children/young people (aged 0-18) and their families/carers.
+Liverpool FRESH, part of Alder Hey Children’s NHS Foundation Trust, is a community-based specialist mental health and emotional well-being service for children/young people (aged 0-18) and their families/carers.

-All Eating Disorder Services, the CAMHS Crisis Care Team, and some Liverpool Fresh CAMHS appointments are run from the Catkin Building (adjacent to the Institute in the Park, just off Eaton Road).
+All Eating Disorder Services, the Crisis Care Team, and some Liverpool Fresh appointments are run from the Catkin Building (adjacent to the Institute in the Park, just off Eaton Road).

-Most of Liverpool Fresh CAMHS appointments take place at a brand-new space in Innovation Park (just off Edge Lane).
+Most of Liverpool Fresh appointments take place at the Innovation Park (just off Edge Lane).
 You can find directions here.

 We offer a range of therapies and interventions to help children/young people who are struggling with how they are feeling, thinking, or the way they are doing things.
 We work particularly with those children/young people whose difficulties mean that they are struggling to manage everyday life and relationships and whose safety might be a worry to them or those around them.

-Liverpool FRESH CAMHS works with all children/young people (aged 0-18).
+Liverpool FRESH works with all children/young people (aged 0-18).
 We work with a range of difficulties, from issues requiring just a few sessions up to complex mental health difficulties requiring intervention from a multi-disciplinary team.
-FRESH CAMHS is organized into 4 teams, each working with a range of child and adolescent mental health difficulties, but each also with expertise in working with vulnerable or specific groups (16-18-year-olds; 0-5-year-olds; Youth Offenders; Looked After Children; Children with Learning Disabilities).
-FRESH CAMHS works hard to understand what might be going on for a young person and find the best intervention(s) to help.
-We also have Key Workers in every secondary school in Liverpool so that young people can begin to access a service from us very quickly.
+FRESH is organised into four teams, each working with a range of child and adolescent mental health difficulties, but each also with expertise in working with vulnerable or specific groups (16-18-year-olds; 0-5-year-olds; Youth Offenders; Looked After Children; Children with Learning Disabilities).
+FRESH works hard to understand what might be going on for a young person and find the best intervention(s) to help.
+We also have key workers in every secondary school in Liverpool so that young people can begin to access our services very quickly.

 We work with children/young people aged 0 to 18 years.
 However, referrals received for young people aged 16 and over may also be directed to other services in the city, depending on their needs, such as YPAS, Talk Liverpool or Adult Mental Health Services.